Skip to content

 The simulation measures your actual enrich + bid wall-clock time at every step.
 It then applies the calibrated Infrastructure Latency Twin (trained on your bid_latency_ms column, or synthesised from market priors if absent) to derive a total round-trip time distribution.
 Auctions where the modelled total latency exceeds the BID_TIMEOUT_MS threshold are counted as latency losses, even if your bid price would have won.

 A Latency Leak of 3–8% is common in production DSP deployments.
 Reducing it is often the highest-leverage engineering intervention available.
-The forfeited revenue figure in latency_profile.json translates this percentage into a USD figure against your calibrated market.
+The forfeited revenue figure in latency_profile.json translates this percentage into a monetary figure in your campaign currency.

 2. Strategy Funnel Accuracy